 What’s in these vegan lettuce wraps?

-Following the above principle, I wanted to make this a satisfying meal that can actually keep you full for more than, ahem, thirty minutes.
+Following the above principle, I wanted to make these vegan lettuce wraps a satisfying meal that can actually keep you full for more than, ahem, thirty minutes.

 For the carby and wholesome base, we’re using brown rice.
 You can use white, or any other grain of your choice, but I love the slightly nutty flavour of the brown variety.
-We’re gonna sauté that with broccoli and kale once cooked, adding just a tbsp for extra flavour.
+Once cooked, we’re gonna sauté that with broccoli and kale, adding just a tbsp of tamari for extra flavour.

 Of course, I try to keep my recipes as versatile as possible.
 So feel free to add any other veggies of your choice – this meal is great for cleaning out the fridge!

 My favourite aspect of these vegan lettuce wraps is the jackfruit.
 I seriously can’t get enough of this stuff.
 For a while, I had a hard time finding it here in the UK, but recently more and more of the canned variety has been popping up in supermarkets and health stores.

 Jackfruit is one of those things that’s a bit intimidating and weird at first.
 But it doesn’t have that much of a flavour, so it will simply absorb the flavour of the sauce you cook it in.
 For these tacos, we’re using the one and only agave nectar and tamari (gluten-free soy sauce alternative) with garlic, ginger, and just a few basic spices.
 Going for a more minimalist, fresh summer vibe, I didn’t think it needed too much.

 The best time to prepare the jackfruit filling is while the rice cooks, so then you can use the same frying pan to sauté the rice afterwards.

 Oil-free vegan cashew dressing.